webix-hub/docs/data/api/refs/treecollection.md

 - api/link/treecollection_loadbranch.md - loads data to the specified branch, as direct children of the node with the id provided
 - api/link/treecollection_loadnext.md - sends a request to load the specified number of records to the end of the clientside dataset or to the specified position
 - api/link/treecollection_mapevent.md - routes events from one object to another
+- api/link/treecollection_move.md - moves the specified item to the new position
+- api/link/treecollection_movebottom.md - moves the specified item to the last position
+- api/link/treecollection_movedown.md - increases the item index and moves the item to the new position
+- api/link/treecollection_movetop.md - moves the specified item to the first position
+- api/link/treecollection_moveup.md - decreases the item index and moves the item to the new position
 - api/link/treecollection_parse.md - loads data to the component from an inline data source
 - api/link/treecollection_refresh.md - repaints the whole view or a certain item
 - api/link/treecollection_refreshcursor.md - force repainting of all bound components with current cursor value